nashiradeer/hydrogen/README.md

 - <https://discord.com/developers/docs/reference#locales>

+## Using Docker

+If you don't want to compile from source, you can use the official Docker image, this is the only alternative officially supported by DeerSoftware, you can access it at: <https://hub.docker.com/r/nashiradeer/hydrogen>

 ## Building

-This project can be built from simple commands in Cargo, there are no changes, scripts or requirements in the process of building this project, if you don't know how to do this, below is a step by step on how to assemble the debug or release versions of project.
+This project can be built from simple commands in Cargo or Docker, there are no changes, scripts or requirements in the process of building this project, if you don't know how to do this, below is a step by step on how to assemble the debug or release versions of project.

+### Docker

+1. Run in a terminal: `docker build .`

+This will build a new fully ready-to-use Hydrogen image, no additional work is required.

 ### Debug

+1. Install libc headers, required to build dependencies.
-1. Run in a terminal: `cargo build`
+2. Run in a terminal: `cargo build`

 When finished, you will find the executable under `target/debug` and it will be named `hydrogen` on UNIX platforms or `hydrogen.exe` on Windows platforms.

 ### Release

+1. Install libc headers, required to build dependencies.
-1. Run in a terminal: `cargo build -r`
+2. Run in a terminal: `cargo build -r`

 When finished, you will find the executable under `target/release` and it will be named `hydrogen` on UNIX platforms or `hydrogen.exe` on Windows platforms.